KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 ## Configuring Prometheus
-Prometheus comes with a bunch of default metrics - in this section we will take a look at how to configure them to be more useful using recording rules.
+Prometheus comes with a bunch of default metrics - in this section we will take a look at how to configure them using recording rules.

 ### Before we start
-Our data goes through following process:
+Our data goes through the following process:

-1) Our applications calculate and expose metrics to an endpoint
+1) Our applications calculate and expose metrics to an endpoint.
-2) Prometheus scrapes these metrics, transforms them and stores them in a database
+2) Prometheus scrapes these metrics, transforms them and stores them in a database.
-3) Grafana reads the metrics, transforms them and visualizes them.
+3) Grafana reads the metrics, transforms them and visualizes them..

 At each of these 3 steps, we can modify our metrics to suit our needs.

 Modifying metrics in step 1) requires us to modify the codebase of our applications.
 This is necessary if we want to define metrics that differ significantly from our default metrics.
 It is however not worth the effort to make changes to our default metrics at this stage.

-Modifying metrics in step 2) is what we will cover in this chapter.
+Modifying metrics in step 2) is what we will be covering in this chapter.

-Modifying metrics in step 3) is what we do when we write promQL in Grafana as we did in chapter 3.
+Modifying metrics in step 3) is what we do when we write promQL queries in Grafana like we did in chapter 3.

-The main advantage of choosing to modify metrics in step 2) compared to step 3) of the process is that it makes our modified metrics available in Prometheus (and not just Grafana).
+The main advantage of choosing to modify metrics in step 2) compared to step 3) is that it makes our modified metrics available in Prometheus (and not just Grafana).
 This allows us to use the metrics for creating Prometheus alerts.
 Additionally, it can make it slightly easier to modify and create visualizations in Grafana which rely on complicated promQL queries.

 ### Configuring Prometheus
-We will take a look at the default metric promhttp_metric_handler_requests_total which tells us the total number of http requests to the /metrics endpoint grouped by http code.
+We will be taking a look at the default metric promhttp_metric_handler_requests_total which tells us the total number of http requests to the /metrics endpoint grouped by http code.
 This metric gives us one value for each individual http code, which can get quite messy:

 ```
 ...